Claiming the Foreign Tax Credit vs Foreign Earned Income Exclusion: Which One Is Right for You?

 • Want to contribute to an IRA: If you claim the FTC as a credit, and not a deduction, it won’t lower your earned income, which in turn allows you to contribute more to an IRA.

-A Bright!Tax CPA can help you determine if the FTC makes the most sense for your financial situation.
+A Bright!Tax CPA can help you determine whether the FTC is the best option for your financial situation.

 What is the Foreign Earned Income Exclusion?

 The other tax exemption you should consider as a US expat is the Foreign Earned Income Exclusion or FEIE.
-This tax break is more widely known than the FTC and can also help you reduce your US tax bill by reducing your taxable income.
+This tax break can also help you reduce your US tax bill by reducing your taxable income.
 Like the FTC, it will prevent double taxes on your income – but may not make sense for all US taxpayers living overseas.

-So, for example, if you’re a US expat who earned $80,000 in foreign income last year and made no other money – you could end up with a $0 tax bill.
-That’s because your income is under the threshold, so you’re able to exclude it all from taxation.
+Say you’re a US expat who earned $80,000 in foreign income last year and made no other money – you could end up with a $0 tax bill.
+That’s because your income is under the threshold, so you can exclude it all from taxation.

 Who can claim the FEIE?

-In order to qualify for the FEIE, the IRS requires that you pass either the Bona Fide residence test or the physical presence test:
+To qualify for the FEIE, the IRS requires that you pass either the Bona Fide residence test or the Physical presence test:

-• – You were outside of the US for 330 days or more: This stipulation requires you to be outside of the US for at least 330 during twelve consecutive months.
-For example, if you traveled throughout Europe and Asia for most of 2021, and were only in the US for 15 days this year, you would fulfill this requirement.
+• You were outside the US for 330 days or more: This stipulation requires you to be outside the US for at least 330 during twelve consecutive months.
+For example, if you traveled throughout Europe and Asia for most of 2023, and were only in the US for 15 days this year, you would fulfill this requirement.

 Who should claim the FEIE?